jamie-gillett/biscuit-bot/README.md

 Currently the bot will:
 - Continuously click on the main cookie
 - Click on upgrades when they are available
-- Click on some buildings when they are available (from Cursor to Shipment)
+- Click on buildings when their cost is a green colour

 ## Future Directions
 Possible future directions:
-- Optimize Upgrader and Builder components
-- Revert Upgrader to be generic (requires optimization first)
-- Restructure classes
+- Improve builder component
+- Add a golden cookie component
-- Get the Golden Cookie component working consistently
+- Add addition component classes